husky-misc/code-challenge/README.md

 - To avoid monetary round issues, the amount field is always in USD cents
 - A Transaction object has a credit card foreign key (credit_card_id).
 - A transaction status could be `failed`, `paid`, `dispute`, `refunded`
-- The Credit card should be related to a Costumer trough an Account.
+- The Credit card should be related to a Customer trough an Account.

 > Feel free to model these relations as you want, here is the step where we will test your design and Object Oriented Programming (SOLID, Design, Clean Code) skills.
 Models Objects are not only a representation of the database table, you can have objects at /models dir that are not ActiveRecord models (Concerns, UseCases, Services, etc).